lasseedfast/music_report/README.md

 I love the Music Report feature built in into [Hindenburg](https://hindenburg.com/products/hindenburg-journalist-pro) but when using many short clips from each song – as I do when editing documentaries – the output gets a bit messy and one have to sum the duration for every title, including converting minutes/seconds forth and back.
 This script takes the output from Music Report (it gets copied into clipboard) and outputs a csv-file with title, artist and total duration for each song.

+If you just want to clean up your music report without any use of python go to https://musicreport.lasseedfast.se

 ### Instructions